Blog

 How to reduce decision fatigue

 Whether making decisions is tiring or not, studies show that many leaders try to combat decision fatigue by limiting the number of decisions they have to make.
-Former United States President Barack Obama, Steve Jobs, and Mark Zuckerberg cycle between one or two outfits to reduce their daily decisions.
+Barack Obama, Steve Jobs, and Mark Zuckerberg cycle between one or two outfits, allowing them to be better decision-makers in areas that matter most.

-There are two main ways to reduce the effects of decision fatigue:
+There are two main ways to avoid decision fatigue:

 1. Limit low-stakes decisions